-[Previously on Scientist v Creationist: In this particular case we have Creationism vs Science; logic, reason and scientific fact, which Richard Dawkins represents, squaring off against Creationism, a moral, Christian-based ideology that wishes to bend facts to fit its pre-established worldview.]
+[Previously on Scientist v Creationist: In this particular case we have Creationism vs Science; logic, reason and scientific fact, which Richard Dawkins represents, squaring off against Creationism, a morality-driven Christian-based ideology that wishes to bend facts to fit its pre-established worldview.]

 Dawkins, for all his faults, wins the argument, plus the (near) future.

 The discussion is pointless, of course, revealing only how unbridgeable the divide between these two points of view really is.
 The Creationist side speaks from a platform of twisted logic and self-fulfilling interest., its halcyon days behind it, not strong enough to seize the day and suck life back into its shaky ideology.
 It can’t rearrange the world based on its idées fixes (thank God!
 Ha!).
 Creationists around the world may be fervent in their beliefs, but they have limits.
 They don’t judge those who disagree with them in the way their antiquated texts instruct them to.
 If they did, all those who disagreed with them would be ‘blasphemers,’ and the world would still be in the middle ages.
 Anyone arguing against the design of God would be found guilty of subverting His authority, a sin punishable by death, according to the Bible.